Visiting the Philippines

 The second-largest archipelago in the world, with over 7000 tropical islands, the Philippines is one of the great treasures of Southeast Asia.
-Often overlooked by travelers because of its location on the ‘wrong’ side of the South China Sea, the Philippines rewards those who go the extra distance to reach it.
+Often overlooked by travellers because of its location on the ‘wrong’ side of the South China Sea, the Philippines rewards those who go the extra distance to reach it.
 And because it’s off the beaten path, the Philippines is a great place to escape the hordes who descend on other parts of Southeast Asia.

 Natural Wonders

 First and foremost, the Philippines is a place of natural wonders – a string of coral-fringed islands strewn across a vast expanse of the western Pacific.
-Below sea level, the Philippines boasts some of the world’s best diving and snorkeling including wreck diving around Subic Bay and Coron, muck/macro photography in Anilao/Batangas and swimming with the whale sharks (known locally as ‘Butanding‘) at Donsol, Southern Luzon and Oslob, Cebu.
+Below sea level, the Philippines boasts some of the world’s best diving and snorkelling including wreck diving around Subic Bay and Coron, muck/macro photography in Anilao/Batangas and swimming with the whale sharks (known locally as ‘Butanding’) at Donsol, Southern Luzon and Oslob, Cebu.

-Above sea level, the Philippines has a fantastic landscape with wonders enough to stagger even the most jaded traveler the Chocolate Hills of Bohol, Banaue & the Rice Terraces (another UNESCO World Heritage site) and fascinating reminders of the islands’ history in places such as Samar & Leyte and Vigan.
+Above sea level, the Philippines has a fantastic landscape with wonders enough to stagger even the most jaded traveller the Chocolate Hills of Bohol, Banaue & the Rice Terraces (another UNESCO World Heritage site) and fascinating reminders of the islands’ history in places such as Samar & Leyte and Vigan.
 And if you’re after palm-fringed, white-sand beaches, try laidback Sipalay or flat-out party town Boracay.

 Adventure and Eco-Tourism